defineX123/authentication_page/README.md

 The bash script is written using my knowledge in CS136 and it will streamline the setting up process which includes:
 - Setting up a virtual environment for the backend.
-- Installing dependencies for both backend and frontend.
+- Installing dependencies.
-- Starting both the backend and frontend servers.
+- Starting the backend server which serves static files to the frontend.

-Access the frontend application at `http://localhost:3000`.
-The frontend will communicate with the backend server at `http://localhost:8000`.
+3. Access the frontend application at `http://localhost:8000`, register, and login!

 # Backend